jwily/jwily/README.md

 <!-- ### Hi there 👋 -->
 Full-stack developer proficient in Python and JavaScript.
+Currently building with React, Flask, and PostgreSQL.

 Writing code like someone's always about to pop over my shoulder and ask, "What's that?"
-If it's hard to follow, maybe it's worth re-writing.

 A teacher at heart 🧙 eager to learn so that I might share it with others.
-Currently building with React, Flask, and PostgreSQL.

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)